CATEM1NAL/APyday-2/FAQ.md

 2. Launch PAYDAY 2 (if you haven't already) and click "Initialise Multiworld".
 3. You can now connect to any other lobby in the same multiworld!

-## I'm trying to connect to a multiworld, but it disconnects instantly.
-Check the client!
-If it's failing and popping an error box, something is going horribly wrong - otherwise there should be a message that explains the issue.
-Most likely you haven't wiped your old multiworld data from the game yet; the client provides a step-by-step guide to doing this correctly.

 ## Why do I have hundreds of coins?
 After installing the mod for the first time you get given coins for achievement milestones.
 You can either roll with it and take the one time bonus for your first multiworld, or reset the